 5. At the end of each trials season, the C.A.T.
 Trials Committee shall select the "Checker of the Year" and present this person with a plaque, inscribed with the checker's name, the year of the season, and the words "Arizona State Observed Trials Checker of the Year" as a permanent award.

 6. At the end of each trials season, the C.A.T.
-Trials Committee Chairman will determine the overall winner of the Pro class (Class 1A).
-The winner of Class 1A shall receive the following:
+Trials Committee Chairman will determine the overall winner of the Pro class.
+If the Pro class does not qualify, the winner of the Expert class will be used or the Trials Committee may decide the criteria.
+The winner shall receive the following:

 7. At the end of each trials season, the C.A.T.
 Trials Committee Chairman will determine the overall winner of each of the other classes.
 Each winner will receive a plaque inscribed with the rider's name, the year of the season, and the words "Arizona State Observed Trials ________ Class Champion" respectively, as a permanent award, regardless of the rider's current class at the end of the season.

 Riders shall be awarded on the basis of the number of trophies presented in a class as follows:

 1. A rider placing first in his class shall receive a number of transfer points equal to the number of trophies awarded in that class.